catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 some pages result in more than one database table after normalization.

 **2.A.1)** Add a column for the new year of data to each of the aforementioned files.
-If there are any changes too prior years, make sure to address those too.
+If there are any changes to prior years, make sure to address those too.
 (See note above).
 If you are updating early release data with final release data, replace the values in the appropriate year column.